Muath-AlBassam/game-guides/README.md

 ## TODO

-> Add game notes ?
+> Add character notes ?
-- Meaning of rotations shortcut (B: Basic)
+- use when...
-- etc.
+- equip weapon/set when...

-> Add team notes ?
-- Character weapon in a team
-- Simple rotation notes
 - etc.